Skip to content

 Yes, and in fact, it is ideal.
 In most cases of secondary rhinoplasty, aesthetic and functional problems are interconnected.
 A nose with valve collapse both breathes poorly and has an unnatural appearance.
 By correcting the structure with grafts, I simultaneously improve both form and function.

-Is the result of secondary rhinoplasty permanent?
+Is the result of revision rhinoplasty long-lasting?

 Do I need to use rib cartilage?
 Can't I use another material?